RAISEDAL/Bug_Reproducibility_DL_Bugs/.github/ISSUE_TEMPLATE/deep-learning-bug-reporting-template.md

----
-name: Deep Learning Bug Reporting Template
-about: This template will be used to report Deep Learning bugs.
-title: ''
-labels: bug
-assignees: ''

----

 # Deep Learning Bug Reporting Guidelines

 To ensure efficient bug reporting and faster resolution, please follow these guidelines when reporting a bug in your deep learning setup: